Ari Gold (Entourage): Biography

 Ari is Jewish and has one brother, Howard.
-In spite of making multiple exaggerations of a sister to whom he has referred as crazy, Ari also stated that he has no sister.
+In spite of making multiple exaggerations of a sister, Ari also stated that he does not have a sister.

 Despite his position as one of the most powerful agents in Hollywood, Ari's aggressive and sometimes boorish behavior is frequently held in check by his wife (who is independently wealthy, having received a large inheritance from her father).
 Despite frequent sexual innuendos, Ari has never cheated on his wife since they married.

 Ari and Eric Murphy are the primary influences in Vince's professional life.
 Due to their lifelong friendship, Vince follows Eric's advice much more than he does Ari's, despite Ari's wealth of experience.
 This leads to frequent verbal clashes between Eric and Ari.
 While neither particularly likes the other, they realize that they are in a marriage of necessity.
 But as time passes, they grow to have a mutual respect for one another, which eventually leads to them becoming friends with Ari mentoring Eric as he becomes a talent manager.

 In season 1, Ari tries to get Vince to do a film called Matterhorn which he describes as being like, "Die Hard at Disneyland."
-Vince and Eric hate the script and are interested in an independent film - Queen's Boulevard - that they've been introduced to by Ari's former assistant turned rival agent, Josh Weinstein.
+Vince and Eric hate the script and are interested in an independent film - Queens Boulevard - that they've been introduced to by Ari's former assistant turned rival agent, Josh Weinstein.

 Ari is angry that another agent is whispering in the ear of his client and discourages Vince from doing the film due to its small budget.
 Unmoved, Vince insists Ari lock down the movie.
 Ari later claims that he has received no offer from the producers, but Vince and Eric learn otherwise when they are invited to a beach party by Josh Weinstein.
 Panicked that he's about to lose Vince as a client, Ari abandons his son's birthday party to go talk to Vince and Eric at the beach.
 He confronts Josh Weinstein and humiliates him in front of his guests.
-Ari then finds Vince and admits that the offer came in (a mere $40,000) and that he lied about it because he's trying to do what's best for Vince's career.
+Ari then finds Vince and admits that the offer came in and that he lied about it because he's trying to do what's best for Vince's career.
 He agrees to get the deal done provided that Vince's next movie is a big-budget studio project.